adonisjs/adonisjs.com/content/blog_posts/articles/send-real-time-updates-with-transmit.md

 Doing this will allow your backend to send data over time by writing to the open stream.

 :::note
-**When not used over HTTP/2**, SSE is limited to the maximum number of open connections, which can be especially painful when opening various tabs as the limit is per browser and set to a very low number (6).
+**When not used over HTTP/2**, SSE suffers from a limitation to the maximum number of open connections, which can be specially painful when opening various tabs as the limit is per browser and set to a very low number (6).
 :::

 ## Difference from WebSocket

-I know many people who rely on WebSocket to handle their real-time needs.
+I know many people relies on WebSocket to handle any real-time needs..
 While it is working, you may not need it.

 There are two main differences between WebSocket and SSE: